shevonnepolastre/AI-Financial-Tracker/README.md

 ## About the Project

-This project is my final submission for [CS50x](https://cs50.harvard.edu/x/), Harvard's Introduction to Computer Science.
+This project is my final submission for [CS50x]([https://cs50.harvard.edu/x/](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python)), HarvardX: CS50's Introduction to Programming with Python.
 The goal is to build a practical financial assistant that combines real-time data, automation, and AI to improve how users interact with their finances.
 After submission, I will continue building on top of it for the AI-102 certification exam.

 ### Core Features
 - **Plaid Integration** – Securely connect to bank accounts and retrieve recent transactions